-Section 20(1)(a) of the Act provides that, within seven days of receipt of a merger notification, the CCPC must publish a request for comments from third parties (including customers and competitors).
-Generally, a 10-working-day period is allowed for the submission of third-party comments during Phase I, and a 15-working-day period is allowed for the submission of third-party comments during Phase II (as noted in question 18, this 10-working-day period may be reduced depending on the facts of the merger).
+Section 20(1)(a) of the Competition Acts 2002 to 2017 (the Act) as amended by the Competition (Amendment) Act 2017 provides that, within seven days of receipt of a merger notification, the Competition and Consumer Protection Commission (CCPC) must publish a request for comments from third parties (including customers and competitors).
+Generally, a 10-working-day period is allowed for the submission of third-party comments during Phase I, and a 15-working-day period is allowed for the submission of third-party comments during Phase II (this 10-working-day period may be reduced depending on the facts of the merger).